opf/openproject/docs/user-guide/projects/project-lists/README.md

 ## Select project lists

 There are several ways to get an overview of all your projects.
 You can press the **Project lists** button at the bottom of the **Select a project** menu in the top left header navigation.
+You can search through the projects or use the **Favorites** button to find your projects quicker.

 ![project lists button](Project-list-button.png)